TheTNB/panel/README_EN.md

 ## Operating Environment

-HaoZi Linux Panel only supports the latest version of mainstream systems under the `amd64` | `arm64` architecture.
+Rat Panel only supports the latest version of mainstream systems under the `amd64` | `arm64` architecture.
 It does not support `Ubuntu` because its releases are too frequent and difficult to maintain.

 Recommended to use `Debian` for low-configuration machines, as its resource usage is lower than that of the `RHEL` system.
 For other machines, recommended to use `RockyLinux` | `AlmaLinux`, which has a longer maintenance cycle and is more stable.